 Principle Investigator: Sean Redmond, Lead Researcher: Catherine Naughton Documentary Analysis: John Reddy

 The Department of Children and Youth Affairs (DCYA) commissioned EXTERN to provide a pilot bail supervision scheme (BSS) in November 2016.
-The scheme involves the collaboration with multiple state agencies active in the lives of children who would have ordinary been remanded to detention, including:
+The scheme involves the collaboration with multiple state agencies active in the lives of children who would have ordinary been remanded to detention.

 Department of Children and Youth Affairs, Irish Youth Justice Services, EXTERN, An Garda Síochána, The Court Service, The Probation Service, Oberstown Children’s Detention Campus, TUSLA

-A contribution analysis was used to retrospectively evaluate BSS in relation to
+A contribution analysis retrospectively evaluated the BSS in relation to

 We collected and triangulated various forms of evidence (both administration and primary data) to test a theory of change model.